Mauritius is a small island country of only 2 000 km2 in the Indian Ocean, with a population of about 1.26 million people, or 360 800 households.

 Each year, CAHF publishes its Housing Finance in Africa Yearbook.
 The profile above is from the 2016 edition, which has up-to-date profiles for 51 African countries.Download yearbook

 While the government appears to be moving away from economic policies based on redistribution and state intervention, towards an emphasis on private sector led economic growth, the government will remain deeply involved in efforts to diversify the country’s “four pillar economy” (based on sugar, textiles, tourism and financial services).
-In order to increase competitiveness and resilience to shocks, the country will invest in education and infrastructure to boost productivity and shift towards a more service-oriented economy (particularly focusing on financial services, information and communications technology and business outsourcing).
-Another element of the economic strategy is the further development of the fishing sector and continued restructuring of the sugar sector.
+Efforts are being made to diversify the financial services sector and develop new sectors such as the ocean economy.
+Yet the Government provides support to the existing manufacturing.
 The luxury real estate sector, supported by a beneficial tax regime and government-backed programmes, will also become an increasingly important part of the economy as authorities seek to establish the island as a business centre linking Africa with the Middle East and Asia.

 Access to Finance

-As at end-June 2015, 23 banks were licensed to carry out banking business in Mauritius, of which eight were subsidiaries of foreign-owned banks and four were branches of international banks.
+As at end-June 2016, 23 banks were licensed to carry out banking business in Mauritius, of which eight were subsidiaries of foreign-owned banks and four were branches of international banks.
 Two banks were involved in private banking business and one bank conducted Islamic banking exclusively.
 Twelve banks offer housing related finance.
 Moreover, there is a network of 221 branches, 10 counters, 1 mobile van and 461 Automated Teller Machines (ATMs).
 There are also six foreign exchange dealers, six money changers and eight non-bank deposit taking institutions, all supervised by the Bank of Mauritius.
 All banks remain comfortably liquid, well-capitalized and profitable, with non-performing loans representing 7.1 percent of total loans as of 2016.
 Banks appear to be strong.

 All of the banks have licenses to carry out banking business locally and internationally.
 The Mauritius Commercial Bank (MCB) and the State Bank of Mauritius (SBM) are among the largest banks in the East African region.
-The banking system is highly concentrated, with four of the major banks accounting for 85 percent of the whole banking system’s assets and 70 percent of the country’s financial sector.
+The banking system is highly concentrated, with four of the major banks accounting for 57 percent of the whole banking system’s assets.

-Deposits, which represent banks’ main funding source (78 percent of the total banking sector) grew by 23.3 percent during the year under review.
-The advances-to-deposits ratio, which indicates the extent to which funds mobilised by way of deposits have been utilised to finance lending activities, decreased from 89.4 per cent as at end-June 2014 to 78.2 per cent as at end-June 2015.
+Deposits, which represent banks’ main funding source dropped from 73.5 percent in June 2015 to 73.2 percent in June 2016.
+The advances-to-deposits ratio, which indicates the extent to which funds mobilised by way of deposits have been utilised to finance lending activities, decreased from 78.2 percent as at end-June 2015 to 74.0 percent as at end-June 2016.

 Some 15 banks offer mortgage finance, and the use of mortgage finance is generally high by African standards, although it has declined recently.
 According to the Mauritius Housing Census, just over 12 percent of houses were mortgaged in 2011, versus 16 percent in 2000.
 Mauritius has a relatively large pension industry, and 51.4 percent of the labour force are contributors.
 The national pension fund is also involved in the housing sector and, for example, lends money to the Mauritius Housing Company (MHC).

-A key mortgage lender targeting low and middle income earners is the MHC, which emanates from the former Mauritius Housing Corporation, a parastatal body set up in 1963.
+A key mortgage lender targeting low and middle-income earners is the MHC, the former Mauritius Housing Corporation, a parastatal body set up in 1963.
 The MHC was incorporated as a public company in 1989 to address the housing finance requirements of the population, with a special attention to the low income households.
 In 2015, the MHC held a 10 percent market share.
 The MHC offers a diverse range of products.
-A major contribution of the MHC has been the introduction of a special savings scheme in the year 1982.
+In 1982, MHC introduced a special savings scheme, which has been a major source of contributions.
 This scheme encouraged Mauritians to save with the MHC so as to be later eligible for a housing loan.

 The 2011 Housing and Population Census reports that there are 356 900 housing units in Mauritius and Rodrigues.
 According to the Housing and Population Census of 2011, 99.4 percent of households have access to electricity and 94.2 percent have access to water inside their home.
 Most housing stock in Mauritius is of good quality.
 91 percent of the dwellings are durable with only 4.8 percent of the population living in iron/tin walled houses.
 The Census also found that 90.5 percent of residential dwellings were used as a principle residence, 1.7 percent as secondary dwellings and 7.8 percent were vacant.
 Semi-detached houses and blocks of flats went up to 16.6 percent of total stock, from 11.5 percent in 2000.

 Successive government budget proposals have ensured that all citizens have a house providing decent living conditions.
-The strategy focuses on Housing Empowerment Schemes, Social Housing and Home ownership for low-income families are worth mentioning.
+The strategy focuses on social and low-income housing as well as facilities for middle income families.

-- The Housing Empowerment Scheme targets middle-income families earning up to Rs50 000 (US$1 408) a month.
-Under the scheme, banks require only five percent as minimum down-payment on the purchase of a property instead of the usual or more 10 percent currently applicable, i.e. they advance loans up to 95 percent of the cost of a residential unit.
+- The Housing Empowerment Scheme targets middle-income families earning up to Rs50 000 (US$1 360) a month.
+Under the scheme, banks require five percent minimum downpayments and provide loans up to 95 percent of the cost of a residential unit.
 The loans also carry a moratorium period of two years on capital repayment.
 To make this possible, Government is guaranteeing 20 percent of the loan amount.
-In addition, to reduce the cost of acquiring a housing unit, Government reimburses VAT up to an amount of Rs300 000 (US$8 448) on the construction of any house or purchase of an apartment costing less than Rs2.5 million (US$70 402).
+In addition, to reduce the cost of acquiring a housing unit, Government reimburses VAT up to an amount of Rs300 000 (US$8 162) on the construction of any house or purchase of an apartment costing less than Rs2.5 million (US$68 018).
 For its part, the Mauritius Housing Company provides, free of charge, at least 12 types of architectural plans for each house of an area of 1 000 and 1 200ft2.
 The interest rate is 2.5 percent above the repo rate, presently at 4.40 percent.

 To this effect, the Mauritius Housing Company and the Mauritius Bankers’ Association signed a Memorandum of Understanding outlining agreed conditions between the Government and the commercial banks.
 Twelve banks are involved in this project.

-- In line with the new approach of the National Home Ownership Programme, the Social Housing Fund has been revamped into a National Habitat Fund with wider objects.
-Hence, the Minister of Housing and Lands brought legislative amendments to give to those families who have a housing unit on leased land belonging to the State, the option to buy the land at a nominal price not exceeding Rs2 000 (US$56.32) per plot.
-It is a measure that will empower some 17 000 families with very modest means to have full ownership of their lands.
+- In line with the new approach of the National Home Ownership Programme, the Social Housing Fund has been revamped into a National Habitat Fund.
+The Minister of Housing and Lands brought legislative amendments to give to those families who have a housing unit on leased land belonging to the State, the option to buy the land at a nominal price not exceeding Rs2 000 (US$54.41) per plot..

-Throughout the NHDC, the government also grants up to Rs75 000 (US$2 112) for casting a roof slab of up to 210m² to first time homeowners earning up to Rs10 000 (US$281) a month.
-The government also grants up to Rs65 000 (US$1 830) to households earning not more than Rs10 000 (US$281) a month to buy building materials.
+Throughout the NHDC, the government also grants up to Rs75 000 (US$2 040.54) for casting a roof slab of up to 210m² to first time homeowners earning up to Rs10 000 (US$272.07) a month.
+The government also grants up to Rs65 000 (US$1 768) to households earning not more than Rs10 000 (US$272) a month to buy building materials.
 The grant applies to a maximum area of 100m².
-For a house of 50m², the grant is Rs40 000 (US$1 126) on a pro-rata basis.
+For a house of 50m², the grant is Rs40 000 (US$1 088) on a pro-rata basis.
 Although the NHDC programmes target low income earners, the requirement of a minimum financial contribution means that some households are still unable to participate.

-The global economic problems have to some extent affected the higher end property market in Mauritius, but this seems to be recovering, and government expects the real estate sector to be a primary growth driver.
+The government expects the real estate sector to be a primary growth driver.
 The market segment is closely tied to the economic fortunes of Europe and the US because of the deliberate efforts by government to encourage greater foreign ownership.
 The Permanent Residence Scheme, the Integrated Resort Scheme and the Scheme to Attract Professionals for Emerging Sectors all encourage foreign investment and settlement.
-New tax laws in France have created more demand for property in Mauritius amongst French buyers.
-After this, South African property buyers are also significant.

-According to the World Bank’s 2016 Doing Business Report, it takes 14 days and four procedures on average to register property (which ranks Mauritius as best on the continent and 98th globally with a slight improvement in the score).
+According to the World Bank’s 2017 Doing Business Report, it takes 14 days and four procedures on average to register property (which ranks Mauritius as best on the continent and 98th globally with a slight improvement in the score).
 The registration process costs on average 10.6 percent of the value of the property.

 Housing Policy and Regulations